sg-crest A Singapore Government Agency Website

 Failure to resolve this skills gap may result in severe risks for employees and organisations, as those who cannot reskill or upskill will be left behind despite the rapid growth of new jobs.

-If this continues, there would not be enough qualified talent in the pipeline to meet evolving hiring demands.
+If this continues, there will not be enough qualified talent in the pipeline to meet evolving hiring demands.
 This can result in the global unemployment rate increasing exponentially in the coming years.

 This is a multi-stakeholder priority